ksmandersen/CCollections/CCReport.md

 -------|----------------|
-cc_set_new | Creates a new empty set cc_set_add | Adds an object to the set cc_set_get | Gets an object from a set cc_set_remove | Removes an object from the set cc_set_clear | Removes all objects from the set
+cc_set_new | Creates a new empty set cc_set_add | Adds an object to the set cc_set_find | Finds the index of an objet in the set cc_set_get | Gets an object from a set cc_set_remove | Removes an object from the set cc_set_clear | Removes all objects from the set